 - eyewitnesses that saw the defendant signaling

 Most traffic cases do not require intense investigation or litigation on the merits.
 Many prosecutors are willing to reduce the charge to a non-moving violation without much of a fight.
-And if the D.A. lacks sufficient evidence to prove guilt beyond a reasonable doubt, the defense attorney can persuade the D.A. to drop the charge completely.

 Depending on the facts of the case, common defenses to NRS 484B.413 violations include 1) there were no other car or pedestrians, or 2) the driver was acting out of safety in an emergency situation: